 Once the bleeding in your brain stops, treatment usually involves bed rest and supportive medical care while your body absorbs the blood.
 Healing is similar to what happens while a bad bruise goes away.
 If the area of bleeding is large, surgery may be used in certain cases to remove the blood and relieve pressure on the brain.

 Surgical blood vessel repair.
 Surgery may be used to repair certain blood vessel abnormalities associated with hemorrhagic strokes.
-Your doctor may recommend one of these procedures after a stroke or if you're at high risk of spontaneous aneurysm or arteriovenous malformation (AVM) rupture:
+Your doctor may recommend one of these procedures after a stroke or if you're at high risk of a spontaneous aneurysm or arteriovenous malformation (AVM) rupture:

 Stroke recovery and rehabilitation